nitrogit/nitrogit-support/README.md

 # nitrogit-support

-Support issues for nitrogiet.net - Git GUI for Windows.
+Support issues for [nitrogit.net](http://nitrogit.net/) - a Git GUI client for Windows.